Insights from Power Retail’s ‘Ask the Expert’ webinar.

 “There’s a huge opportunity to utilise the customer bases and customer data that was built up over the past 12-months.
 Being able to really focus on engaging those customers who came and shopped with you last year will be key.
 And not in a one size fits all way; personalisation will be key to making that relationship last,” said Horne.

 Are online marketplaces the way of the future?

-“Marketplace participation uptake has increased over the last 12-months.
-We [Balance Internet] have seen many of our clients eager to get involved, mainly due to the shifts caused by the pandemic.
+“Marketplace participation uptake has increased over the last 12 months.
+We have seen many of our clients eager to get involved, mainly due to the shifts caused by the pandemic.
 We are also seeing a lot of organisations get involved in creating their own marketplaces.
 So, there are undoubtedly different approaches available for those who want to participate and those who want to create a marketplace,” explained Horne.

 “We [Adobe] are getting a lot of businesses coming to us really excited about the opportunities marketplaces present for their organisation.
 Those who choose to ‘create’ a marketplace can offer consumers more flexible offers and provide their customers with a broader range of their niche product categories.
 It’s an excellent opportunity for a lot of organisations,” said Sinclair.

 “Consumers are shopping on marketplaces because of the sheer breadth of products in a certain category available.
 They can be less brand loyal and mimic the in-person browsing experiences a shopping centre might offer,” Miller added.

 James is a digital comhttps://www.balanceinternet.com.au/merce innovator and thought leader with a deep passion for driving business success from digital commerce ecosystems.
 He has become the “go-to guy” for online commerce and marketing.